platisd/cpp-pimpl-tutorial/README.md

 1. Any changes to the `Gyroscope` class implementation (or its dependencies) will require recompilation of software that depends/uses the `Gyroscope` class.
-2. Distributing the `Gyroscope` as a shared library will require you to not only distrute `Gyroscope.h` but also `I2cCommunicationBus.h` and so on.
+2. Distributing the `Gyroscope` as a shared library will require you to not only distribute `Gyroscope.h` but also `I2cCommunicationBus.h` and so on.
 3. If a Gyroscope variant is introduced and this should be transparent to the user, it may not be trivial to switch implementations during linking when details are leaked through the header file.